 Authors’ Luncheon Fundraiser

-Join us for a wonderful luncheon buffet and meet our four acclaimed authors.
-There will also be book sales, signings, and raffle prizes including a luxury Napa Valley experience.
+Join us for a wonderful gourmet sandwich and salad buffet and meet our acclaimed authors.
+There will also be book sales, signings, and raffle prizes including a Two Night Luxury Napa Valley experience.

 Invite your book club members, aspiring writers, teenagers that are considering writing, and any family or friend that just enjoys reading.
-You don’t want to miss our first annual Authors’ Luncheon, in partnership with Towne Center Books.
+You don’t want to miss our Second Authors’ Luncheon, in partnership with Towne Center Books.

 When: